joker-b/botzo/_posts/2006-10-24-ChartThrob-A-Tool-for-Printing-Digital-Negatives.md

 ---
 ![The ChartThrob Chart]({{ 'http://www.botzilla.com/blog/pix2007/CT107.jpg' | absolute_url }}){: .align-center }

+_Updated Nov 2018_

-A few months back at a <a href="http://www.pacificartleague.org/members/phig/phig.html">PHIG</a> meeting, I met <a href="http://www.luminaryarts.com/">Thomas Howard,</a> and saw how he was using charts to hand-profile his process for making <a href="http://luminaryarts.com/Reference/Articles/PPDN/">digital negatives for platinum-process contact printing.</a>
+A few months back at a <a href="http://www.pacificartleague.org/members/phig/phig.html">PHIG</a> meeting, I met <a href="http://www.luminaryarts.com/">Thomas Howard,</a> and saw how he was using charts to hand-profile his process to make <a href="http://luminaryarts.com/Reference/Articles/PPDN/">digital negatives for platinum-process contact printing.</a>

-I figured this labor-intensive process could be automated, so: I automated it, and made a tool called <a href="http://www.botzilla.com/blog/archives/ChartThrob.jsx"><strong><em>ChartThrob,</em></strong></a> which runs right inside _Adobe Photoshop._ It's now ready for public, free-for-everyone <s>ab</s>use.
+I figured this labor-intensive process could be automated, so: I automated it, and made a tool called <a href="http://www.botzilla.com/blog/archives/ChartThrob.jsx"><strong><em>ChartThrob,</em></strong></a> which runs right inside _Adobe Photoshop._ It's now available for public, free-for-everyone <s>ab</s>use.

+<!--more-->

+<h3>Version: 1.14 &mdash; April 2016 </h3>

 <strong><em>ChartThrob</em></strong> is a a JSX-format javascript for <a href="http://www.adobe.com/">Adobe Photoshop.</a> It works with all versions of Photoshop since Photoshop CS2.
 It works for both Windows and Mac versions of Photoshop.
 Since 2006 thousands of photgraphers have used ChartThrob to make terrific prints.
 It's used in college photo curricula and can even be used to optimize picture quality in self-published photo books through services like Blurb and Lulu.
 And: It's free.

-<strong>ChartThrob</strong> creates profiles for <strong>your</strong> process, for <strong>your</strong> printer, and lets you create consistently-beautiful digital negatives from <strong>your</strong> pictures &#151; every single time.</em>
+<strong>ChartThrob</strong> creates profiles for <strong>your</strong> process, for <strong>your</strong> printer, and lets you create consistently-beautiful digital negatives from <strong>your</strong> pictures &#151; every single time.

-<!--more-->

-<h3>Version: 1.14 &mdash; April 2016 </h3>
+<h3>Downloading and Installing <em>ChartThrob</em></h3>

 <a href="http://www.botzilla.com/blog/archives/ChartThrob.jsx"><strong>Right-Mouse-Click and Select "Save Link As..."
 Here for the Current Version of <em>ChartThrob.</em></strong></a>

-Typically, "Save As..." this (for Windows - Mac is similar):<br />&nbsp;&nbsp;<strong><tt>C:\Program Files\Adobe\Adobe Photoshop CS4\Presets\Scripts\ChartThrob.jsx</tt></strong>
+Typically, "Save As..." this (for Windows - Mac is similar):<br /><tt>C:\Program Files\Adobe\\[Current_Photoshop\]\Presets\Scripts\ChartThrob.jsx</tt><br />where "Current_Photoshop" is any installed version from CS2 to the latest CC 2019.

+_That's it!_ The next time you start Photoshop, <em>ChartThrob</em> will appear as an option under Photoshop's "File&#8212;>Scripts" menu.

-<em>The very latest ChartThrob and updates are <a href="https://github.com/joker-b/ChartThrob">also available on GitHub.</a></em> The version here should be current, but you may also find more info and alternative branches there.
+<em>The very latest ChartThrob and updates are <a href="https://github.com/joker-b/ChartThrob">also available on GitHub.</a></em> The version here on Botzlla should be current with the GitHub master branch.
+You may also find more info and alternative branches on the git repo, if you are wise in the ways of git..

-<h3>Installing <em>ChartThrob</em> </h3>

-To install it, click "Save As..." on <a href="http://www.botzilla.com/blog/archives/ChartThrob.jsx">this link.</a> Save the file as "ChartThrob.jsx" in your Photoshop scripts directory, which will typically be something like "Adobe Photoshop CS2/Presets/Scripts" (the location within the Photoshop directory is the same for both Windows and Macintosh)

-That's it!
-The next time you start Photoshop, <em>ChartThrob</em> will appear as an option under Photoshop's "File&#8212;>Scripts" menu.
+(Tiny aside: if you update to a new version of Photoshop, you'll need to move the ChartThrob.jsx to your new application)

 <h3>Using <em>ChartThrob</em> </h3>

-<em>ChartThrob</em> is really two scripts in one: First, it's a script for creating grayscale calibration charts.
+<em>ChartThrob</em> is really two scripts in one: First, it's a script for creating grayscale calibration charts, which you can print using amost any grayscale process.
 Second, it's a tool for automatically evaluating scanned prints of those charts and setting up appropriate profiles depending on the nature of your printing process.

-The <em>ChartThrob</em> workflow has a few basic steps:
+The <em>ChartThrob</em> workflow for digital negatives has a few basic steps:

   - <strong>Create</strong> a Grayscale chart in <em>ChartThrob.</em>
   - <strong>Print</strong> a digtial negative from that chart (on Pictorico material etc).